Local government pension scheme funds for England and Wales: 2022 to 2023 revised

 2. Introduction

 This release has been compiled by the Department for Levelling Up, Housing and Communities (DLUHC) and provides information on Local Government Pension Scheme (LGPS) funds in England and Wales that were collected on the SF3 (Pensions) 2022-23 form.
-Forms were expected from 86 Administering Authorities in relation to 87 funds.
+Forms were received from 86 Administering Authorities in relation to 87 funds.
 This covers all members of the LGPS including, for the first time, the Environment Agency, who are counted twice because they have an active fund and a legacy closed fund.
 The Environment Agency is a member of the Local Government Pension Scheme but has previously been considered out of scope of the DLUHC data collection.
 However, in response to a user request, their funds have now been included and they have provided data to DLUHC on a voluntary basis.
-Fully completed returns were received for 86 funds, and a partial return from one authority.

-Due to the inclusion of two new funds from the Environment Agency, and the exclusion of some missing data from Camden, the totals are not compared to the previous year wherever data includes the Environment Agency or where there is missing data.
+Due to the inclusion of two new funds from the Environment Agency, the totals in this release are not compared to the previous year wherever data includes the Environment Agency.

 Authorities were asked, where possible, to submit their data based on audited accounts.
-However, due to ongoing delays to local authority audits, 67 funds’ SF3 form data were submitted based on their authority’s provisional accounts.
-Authorities have been asked to submit revised figures based on their audited figures, if significantly different, when available.
+However, due to ongoing delays to local authority audits, 67 funds’ SF3 form data were originally submitted based on their authority’s provisional accounts.
+In this update of the release, figures are based on provisional figures for 56 funds.
+Authorities were asked to submit revised figures based on their audited figures, if significantly different, when available.
+Since the previous release, 9 authorities have submitted revisions.

 This release shows data for England and Wales combined.
 Tables 1-6 of this release are available for England and Wales separately.
 The Environment Agency’s funds cover both England and Wales so have been excluded from England only and Wales only tables.